danhogan/btb-site/src/blog/2018/bulma-burger.md

 ---
-title: Bulma BurgerCOLON Creating A Mobile Navbar With Bulma And Vue
+title: "Bulma Burger: Creating A Mobile Navbar With Bulma And Vue"
-date: 2018-12-23 20:47:18
+date: 2018-09-24 12:00:00
 excerpt: Summer is just about here and baseball is back in full swing
 type: post
 blog: true